bplmaps/lmec-main-site/content/about/jobs/director-of-education.md

 ---
-title: "Job Posting: Director of Education"
+title: "Job Posting: Director of Education & Educational Programs"
 ---

-### Job Posting: Director of Education & Educational Programs

 *Are you excited about building educational programs and resources on topics related to maps, geography, and history?
 Do you imagine yourself